azoth-lang/azoth.language.reference/src/azoth.memory.md

 ## Allocating Structs on the Heap

-Structs can be allocated on the heap using the `system.memory.Boxed[T]` type. `Boxed[T]` is a move type and will automatically free the memory when it goes out of scope.
+Structs can be allocated on the heap using the `azoth.memory.Boxed[T]` type. `Boxed[T]` is a move type and will automatically free the memory when it goes out of scope.

 ```azoth
 let x = new Boxed[Struct_Type]();